What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Discussion

 \section{Discussion}

-In this paper, we show that contextual cues (source words) that influence human perception of gender are among the most frequent tokens that influence a model’s translation of gender in the target language (i.e. that increase the probability of a certain gender output over another).
-This shows that humans and models seem to be influenced by very similar contexts in regards to gender, even in ambiguous scenarios.
+In this exploratory paper, we show that contextual cues (source words) that have been shown to influence human perception of gender are also found among the tokens that influence a model’s translation of gender in the target language (i.e. that increase the probability of a certain gender output over another).
+This shows that humans and models are influenced by relatively similar contexts regarding gender, even in ambiguous scenarios.
+However, the most frequent tokens that influence an MT system seem to linguistically differ from human annotations both in terms of their POS and grammatical structure.

-Regarding our approaches to analyse saliency of input tokens from different perspectives, interestingly, approaches 1 (overall top 5\%) and 2 (top word) reached the same highest model-human overlap of 81.67\%.
+Regarding our approaches to analyse saliency of input tokens from different perspectives, interestingly, approaches 1 (overall top 5\%) and 2 (top word) reached the same highest model-human overlap.
 This is due to the fact that the top one word is often the only word included in the top overall 5\% of salient words, particularly as the average sentence length is only $\sim$19 words.
 Approach 3 likely had a lowest model-human overlap as normalised values prevent direct comparison across intra-sentential tokens, while it does allow for comparison across sentences.
-In future work, we aim to quantify model-human comparison by different means, such as using Plausibility Evaluation of Context Reliance (PECORE) to detect context-sensitive tokens and their disambiguating rationales in MT \citep{sarti-etal-2024}.
+Future work could include quantifying model-human comparison by different means, such as using Plausibility Evaluation of Context Reliance (PECORE) to detect context-sensitive tokens and their disambiguating rationales in MT \citep{sarti-etal-2024}.
 Furthermore, the fact that there is a lower model-human overlap when taking only annotations into consideration where at least two annotators agree (see Figure \ref{fig:approach4_annotator_comparison}) relates back to human perceptions of gender varying extremely among annotators, with an overall ‘fair’ IAA ($\kappa$~=~0.364, Fleiss' Kappa).